Lambda Theta Alpha: Lambda Theta Alpha Foundation

 The Lambda Theta Alpha Foundation, Inc. was founded on November 24, 2015 to provide funding for educational programming, collegiate scholarships, and humanitarian relief efforts.
 It was recognized as a 501(c)3 nonprofit corporation by the IRS on July 14, 2016.
 The foundation's signature fundraising event is the annual 1.975 Run.

 Chapter philanthropies

 Most chapters of the organization have a chapter philanthropy in addition to the national philanthropy.
 For example, the Beta Lambda chapter at Pennsylvania State University sponsors an annual Take Back the Night rally.
 The Beta Theta chapter at the University of Central Florida raised money to help Puerto Rico hurricane victims, held workshops on domestic violence, and mentored local high school students.
 The Beta Eta chapter at Texas A&M University holds workshops to help prepare local students for college and also awards a scholarship.
 The Gamma Delta chapter at Nova Southeastern University holds an annual Coming Out of Darkness Walk to raise funds for the American Foundation for Suicide Prevention.

-Chapter
+Chapters

 As of 2025, Lambda Theta Alpha has chartered 150 undergraduate chapters and 30 alumnae chapters.